2600hz/kazoo/applications/crossbar/doc/basics.md

 Therefore, during a non-paginated request, KAZOO monitors memory consumption of the handling server process and will abort the request if the processing is exceeding a high watermark setting (configured by the system operator).
 The client can expect to receive an HTTP "416 Range Not Satisfiable" error as a result of exceeding the limit.

+The memory limit threshold can be set by system administrators with

+    sup kapps_config set_default crossbar request_memory_limit 10485760

+In this case, memory per-request (for listings) is constrained to 10MB.

 ## Chunked Response

 Starting with Kazoo 4.2, most of the summary API endpoints can send [chunked responses](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 Some known APIs, which tend to have larger datasets, are chunked by default (e.g. `/cdrs/interaction` and `/ledgers/{LEDGER}`).